jr-marquez/Workshop_Confluent/labs/05_JoinSD.md

 * A ksqlDB cluster
 * Sufficient permissions to create pipelines

+**IMPORTANT** YOU CAN GO TO STEP 4 IF YOU ALREADY DID THE PREVIOUS EXERCISE

 ### Step 1: Create a pipeline project

 A Stream Designer pipeline project defines all the components that are deployed for an application